mzy2240/ESA/ReadMe.md

 # This behavior is expected - if we have not implemented/tested a SimAuto
 # function, it will raise a NotImplementedError.

+# Finally, make sure to clean up after yourself so you don't have COM
+# objects hanging around.
+saw.exit()
 ```

 ## Pre-requisites